openwfm/wrf-sfire-docs/docs/singularity.md

     srun -p math-alderaan --time=2:00:0 -n 1 --pty bash -i

-Then start a shell in a container,
+Then start a shell in a container, for example

-    singularity shell containerpath.sif

-for example

      singularity shell /storage/singularity/tensorflow.sif